 Another conflict involves dogs.
 To ensure everyone’s safety, it’s important for dogs to be on 6-foot, non-retractable leashes at all times.
 This is the Park District’s policy and it’s especially important when dogs are sharing the trail with horses.

 Partnership with Adam Turman

-Three Rivers has partnered with local bicycle artist Adam Turman to develop a new series of images to help communicate our trail safety efforts.
-These eye-catching messages can be seen on trail shoulders, trail kiosks, and on bicycle wheel spoke cards.
+Three Rivers has partnered with local bicycle artist Adam Turman to develop a series of images to help communicate our trail safety efforts.
+These eye-catching messages can be seen on regional trail shoulders, trail kiosks and on bicycle wheel spoke cards.